Anglican Church of Rwanda: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason.
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.
+Women may be ordained as deacons and priests.
+However, women are not allowed to be ordained bishops.

 Ecumenical relations

 Unlike many other Anglican churches, the Anglican Church of Rwanda is not a member of the ecumenical World Council of Churches.

 Anglican realignment

 The Anglican Church of Rwanda is a member of the Global South (Anglican) and the Global Anglican Future Conference, and has been involved in the Anglican realignment.
 Their opposition to departures from the conservative Anglican faith taken in North America led them to start a missionary organization, the Anglican Mission in the Americas, in the United States and Canada, and to support the creation of the Anglican Church in North America, of which the Anglican Mission in the Americas was a founding member, in June 2009.
 The AMiA changed its status to ministry partner in 2010, which it was until December 2011, when it disaffiliated from the Anglican Church of Rwanda.
 Archbishops Onesphore Rwaje and Robert Duncan of the Anglican Church in North America issued a Joint Communiqué on April 28, 2012, to address the future of the AMiA.
 Meanwhile, the House of the Bishops of Rwanda decided the establishment of the Missionary District in North America (PEARUSA) to pursue the same work in the United States, while it was given the AMiA members three alternatives: to join the PEARUSA, to join another Anglican jurisdiction through letters dimissory or remain in the AMiA.
 It was established the deadline of August 31, 2012, for the clergy and the congregations of the AMiA to decide their future.
 On April 29, 2012, Archbishop Henri Isingoma expressed his official approval for the temporary admission of the AMiA at the Anglican Church of Congo until his future was clarified.
 On 21 June 2016, PEARUSA three networks were fully transferred to the Anglican Church in North America (ACNA), becoming two new dioceses.